mdh266/PECS/README.md

 <code> make release </code>

 to compile the code.
-Note: if just use:

 To run the code type:

 <code>./main </code>

+Material choices and
+designs can be chosen by the user through the input file <code>input_file.prm</code>.

-The resulting outputs are in <a href="http://www.vtk.org/"> VTK </a> format and can viewed using <a href="http://www.paraview.org/"> Paraview </a>.
+The resulting outputs are in <a href="http://www.vtk.org/"> VTK </a> format and can viewed using <a href="http://www.paraview.org/"> Paraview</a>.

 \section Background

-The software provides simulations of the workings of a photoelectrocrhemical solar cell by solving the reaction diffusion equations that describe the macroscopic dynamics of charge transport in photoelectrochemical (PEC) solar cell.
+The software provides simulations of a photoelectrocrhemical solar cell by solving the reaction diffusion equations that describe the macroscopic dynamics of charge transport in photoelectrochemical (PEC) solar cell.
 The main objective is to accurately capture the reactive dynamics of the